bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/40_pull_requests_and_ci/4003_blocking_with_ci.md

 CI pipelines allow us to actually block (by failing) a build or change from making it from a development branch, into a main or production branch, while these two types of scans overlap, it is worth showing how you can configure Bridgecrew to sit within any CI pipeline to perform this function.

-As we are in a GitHub source control environment, we'll configure GitHub actions to block builds, giving us another defensive checkpoint.
+As we are in a GitHub source control environment, we'll configure GitHub Actions to block builds, giving us another defensive checkpoint.